rodolphe74/Vg5kGraphics/README.md

 ```
 ![Exotic](/images/im_ordered_magick.png)

-Problem is that Image Magick is using a square matrix and even if dithering is good, it is not as good as previous method.
+Problem is that Image Magick is using a square matrix and even if dithering is good, it is not as good as previous method for the uncommon VG5000 resolution.

 ## 3. Transform image to Z80 assembly code